FARM LOAN PROGRAMS

 A loan made to an eligible applicant to assist with the financial costs of operating a farm.
 Maximum loan amount is $300,000.
 A percentage of direct operating loan funds are targeted for beginning farmers

-Microloans are direct farm operating loans with a shortened application process and reduced paperwork designed to meet the needs of smaller, non-traditional, and niche type operations.
+Microloans are direct farm operating and ownership loans with a shortened application process and reduced paperwork designed to meet the needs of smaller, non-traditional, and niche type operations.
 Apprentice and mentorship programs, non-farm business experience, and farm labor experience are acceptable alternative solutions for helping to meet farm experience and managerial requirements.
 Maximum loan amount is $50,000.

 FSA has a special loan program to assist minority and women farmers and beginning farmers